On the numerically and cohomologically trivial automorphisms of elliptic surfaces II: $\chi(S)>0$: General upper bounds for and

 \begin{proof}

 Suppose on the contrary that $\Aut_\ZZ(S)|_B$ is nontrivial.
 Then so is $\Aut_\ZZ(J(S))|_B$, and $J(S)$ lands in \cite[Table~3]{DM22}.
-Since $S$ has Kodaira dimension 1 while $J(S)$ is rational, there exist at least two multiple fibres of $f$.
+Since $S$ has Kodaira dimension 1 while $J(S)$ is rational, there exist at least two multiple fibres of $f$ by the canonical bundle formula \eqref{eq: canonical bundle formula}.
 Then, by inspecting \cite[Table~3]{DM22}, the total number of reducible fibres and multiple fibres is at least 3.
-It follows that $\Aut_\ZZ(S)|_B$ is trivial by Lemma~\ref{lem: AutZ g=0}.
+It follows from Lemma~\ref{lem: AutZ g=0} (2) that $\Aut_\ZZ(S)|_B$ is trivial. \end{proof}